 What did you like about us?
 Did you like our service?
 Please leave us feedback and an email.
 This may generate a client you can actually talk to in the world of online sales.

 Other ways include in-office surveys and asking happy clients in person if you can share their story.

-Highlighting instant happy past client stories gives your potential client some happy news.
+Highlighting happy past client stories gives your future potential client some tantalizing news.
 Like instant oatmeal, Facebook is a quick fix for this kind of story.

 Good feels.
 We all need them.
 An ancient Proverb compares pleasant words to honeycomb, sweet and healthful.
 How you spread your news is up to you.
 Facebook is a quick hit and an instant share.
 This will mean an abbreviated happy client story, so shrink that case study down to one paragraph with a quote!

 Give your clients some time in the limelight — in print.

 If you’re a B2B company, then you can share the love.
 Even a small business can feature another small business.
 Life gets more beautiful.

 Your generosity in featuring another business will not go unnoticed.
 Generosity breeds generosity.